-Once visibility is achieved, you should begin the enforcement of security in the environment.
+Once implemented, you should begin the enforcement of security in the environment.
+The first and most basic step is to identify what security controls are REQUIRED in the organization.
 Each organization can vary significantly with its security posture, and security mandates, from moderate to very strict.
+The compliance team will have most of these pre-determined due to internal mandate or industry requirements.

 To ensure adoption and security adherence while minimizing business impact, you should start with a small subset of policies that are deemed "MUST HAVES."
-These non-negotiable rules should include the guardrails that are most important to the SecOps team and organization as a whole.
+These non-negotiable rules should include the guardrails that are most important to the compliance team and organization as a whole.

-After this list is defined and implemented, hold the responsible parties accountable.
+After this list is defined, implement it in the application and hold the responsible parties accountable.
 This process will ensure that good procedural hygiene is in place and that associated teams will become familiar with the function of the application, and thus gain confidence in its utility and results.
+You can review the Compliance Mapping section for detail on how to create and utilize a custom compliance standard.

 Coordination with teams during this activity is very important.
-If there is a requirement to be CIS-compliant, your starting point may be just the policies necessary for CIS.
-If the SOC/IR looks for key activities, you also may want those activities to be included.
+If there is a requirement to be CIS-compliant, your starting point may be just the policies necessary for CIS, or a subset thereof.
 The general guidance would be to enable no more than 25 to 50 policies initially, unless the requirement includes more.